Vegetarianism by country: United States

 In 1971, 1% of U.S. citizens described themselves as vegetarians.
 In 2009 Harris Interactive found that 3.4% are vegetarian and 0.8% vegan.
 U.S. vegetarian food sales (dairy replacements such as soy milk and meat replacements such as textured vegetable protein) doubled between 1998 and 2003, reaching $1.6 billion in 2003.
 In 2015, a Harris Poll National Survey of 2,017 adults aged 18 and over found that eight million Americans, or 3.4%, ate a solely vegetarian diet, and that one million, or 0.4%, ate a strictly vegan diet.
 A 2018 Gallup poll estimated that 5% of U.S. adults consider themselves to be vegetarians.
 Older Americans were less likely to be vegetarian with just 2% of adults aged 55 and older saying they follow a vegetarian diet.
 Younger generations of Americans are more likely to be vegetarian with 7% of 35- to 54-year-olds and 8% of 18- to 34-year-olds following a vegetarian diet.
+According to Gallup, black Americans are three times as likely to be vegan and vegetarian as whites as of July 2018 (9% compared to 3%).

 Many American children whose parents follow vegetarian diets follow them because of religious, environmental or other reasons.
 In the government's first estimate of how many children avoid meat, the number is about 1 in 200.
 The CDC survey included children ages 0 to 17 years.

 By U.S. law, food packaging is regulated by the Food and Drug Administration, and generally must be labeled with a list of all its ingredients.
 However, there are exceptions.
 For example, certain trace ingredients that are "ingredients of ingredients" do not need to be listed.

+All-vegetarian locations

+The United States is home to two all-vegetarian locations.
+They are New Vrindaban in West Virginia and The Farm in Tennessee.